Have Guests Coming? Here’s How to “Clean” Your Home in 30 Minutes or Less

 The mere whiff of a lemon multipurpose cleaner is a dead giveaway that you waited until the last minute to tidy your house.
 Want your place to smell more like home and less like a sterile doctor’s office?
 Add some welcoming scents—and no, we don’t mean spritzing some room spray.
 Instead, light a few candles or boil cinnamon, nutmeg, cloves and orange peels.
-It’ll remove any stench of cleaning supplies, plus the latter will smell just like delicious cider.
+If it’s the holidays, try this Christmas stovetop potpourri.

 Have 15 minutes?

 Sure, 15 minutes isn’t enough time to clean your house top to bottom, but you’ll make a considerable dent.

 Charday Penn/Getty Images

 Cooking for a crowd requires a lot of time, energy and, yes, dishes.
 What’s a host to do when you have a stack of dirty dishes that won’t fit in your already-full washer and T-minus 10 minutes until party time?
 Stow your used utensils, cups and small bowls in a large stockpot, which will create the illusion of a clean—well, cleaner—kitchen.
 If you want to get a head start on your dishes, fill the stockpot with warm, soapy water.